-Dynamic Soil Properties (DSP) Hub and Technical and Data Processes/Workflow Requirements Incompatible with EDAPT Processes
+Dynamic Soil Properties (DSP) Hub Business Requirements, Technical Platform, and Data Processes/Workflow Requirements Incompatible with EDAPT Processes

 The functioning of the DSP Hub as a data science workbench and data development platform needs to have autonomy from EDAPT to rapidly evaluate, develop, deploy, and maintain data services that will include transactional data interactions.
-However, the data developed from the DSP Hub will be provided to the EDAPT environment for a variety of downstream uses.
+The data developed from the DSP Hub will be provided to the EDAPT environment for a variety of downstream uses.

 The functioning of the DSP Hub in delivering data products, especially as part of what serves the CART Benefits Module will need the following:

-Transactional workflow capability - ability to interact in live time with data coming in, especially the CART Benefits model.
+Transactional workflow capability - ability to interact in real time (fast enough) with data coming in, especially the CART Benefits model.
 Example workflow

-Data shows up at DSP Hub from CART, CIG, or other source that could be transactional
+Data shows up at DSP Hub from CART, CIG, or other source(s) that could be transactional

-In live time, triggers running the model (potentially connects to NASIS or other non-EDAPT-hosted source like COMET-Farm stuff or other models)
+In real time, triggers runningmodels in DSP Hub are desired (potentially connects to NASIS or other non-EDAPT-hosted source like COMET-Farm stuff or other models)

-Spits out the result of the model run and stores the value as a new data set for other analyses (this could get sent to EDAPT if no PII)
+Report of the model run is stored as a new data set for other analyses (this could get sent to EDAPT if no PII)

 Ships value back out to CD, CIG participant, etc